Subterranean river

-A subterranean river is a river that runs wholly or partly beneath the ground surface – one where the riverbed does not represent the surface of the Earth.
+A subterranean river (also known as an underground river) is a river or watercourse that runs wholly or partly beneath the ground, one where the riverbed does not represent the surface of the Earth.
 It is distinct from an aquifer, which may flow like a river but is contained within a permeable layer of rock or other unconsolidated materials.
 A river flowing below ground level in an open gorge is not classed as subterranean.

-Subterranean rivers may be entirely natural, flowing through cave systems.
-In karst topography, rivers may disappear through sinkholes, continuing underground.
-In some cases, they may emerge into daylight further downstream.
+Some natural rivers may be entirely subterranean, collecting in and flowing through cave systems.
+In karst topography, rivers that originate above ground can disappear into sinkholes, continuing underground until they reappear on the surface downstream, possibly having merged with other subterranean rivers.
 The longest subterranean river in the world is the Sistema Sac Actun cave system in Mexico.

 Subterranean rivers can also be the result of covering over a river or diverting its flow into culverts, usually as part of urban development.
-Reversing this process is known as daylighting a stream and is a visible form of river restoration.
-One successful example is the Cheonggyecheon in the centre of Seoul.
+Reversing this process is known as "daylighting" a watercourse and is a major form of visible river restoration.
+Successful examples include the Cheonggyecheon in the centre of Seoul.

 Some fish (colloquially known as cavefish) and other troglobite organisms are adapted to life in subterranean rivers and lakes.

 Examples of subterranean rivers also occur in mythology and literature.